open-uem/openuem-docs/docs/02-Installation/01-Server/03-linux.md

 ![Organization address](/img/linux/org_address.png)

-It’s time to specify in which port the NATS server will listen to:
+It’s time to specify which port will be used by the NATS server:

 ![NATS server port](/img/linux/nats_port.png)